shapeous/shapey-university/README.md

     - the_content() - WordPress function that gets the current post's content
     - get_header() - Opt-in to importing the global header for a page or post
     - get_footer() - Opt-in to importing the global footer for a page or post
+    - wp_head() - Includes whatever WordPress, installed plug-ins and any file we ourselves specified under functions.php
+    - add_action() - Allow us to run callback function at different hooks within WordPress execution.
+This function is used within the context of "functions.php".
+    - wp_enqueue_style() - Names and loads a stylesheet.
+    - get_stylesheet_uri() - Returns style.css.

 ## Files within the theme folder
   - index.php - Default file used for all posts and pages